Examples of Good Map Design#

 ../../_images/en_good_map_composition_example.png

-The title summarizes in a few words the information represented on the map, giving the reader useful contextual information.
+The title summarises in a few words the information represented on the map, giving the reader useful contextual information.
 Titles should include the following information:

-• The subject intelligible by all (make sure that the acronyms used are detailed elsewhere on the map)
+• The subject intelligible by all (make sure that any acronyms used are specified elsewhere on the map)

 • the date of the represented data